Last updated on December 27, 2022

-During the Victorian era (1837 – 1901), halo rings were featuring precious gemstones such as sapphire as a centre stone surrounded by triangular cut diamonds.
+During the Victorian era (1837 – 1901), halo rings featured precious gemstones such as sapphire as a centre stone surrounded by triangular cut diamonds.
 Such designs were imitating a flower.
 During the Art Deco period (1908 – 1935), jewellers started using various gems and diamond cuts in their designs to create pieces symbolizing wealth and sophistication.
 The most popular halo ring designs featured sapphires, rubies and turquoise.

 In the 1950s, halo engagement ring designs became much more luxurious.
 However, as jewellery design developed during the 1980s and ’90s, classic halo engagement rings declined in popularity.
 Nevertheless, as there has been an increased demand for vintage items in the 21st century, halo rings made a comeback, and now they are on the wishlist of many brides-to-be.

 Pros and Cons of Halo Engagement Rings

 As a popular engagement ring setting type, the halo offers a bold look that can feature any diamond shape, though round, oval, pear and cushion cuts tend to be the favourites.
 Like every ring setting, the halo has its advantages and disadvantages.

 - Quarter, third or half-carat diamonds can look as much as half a carat larger.

 - Surrounding stones enhance the brilliance of the centre stone.

 - Halo setting protects the centre stone from side hits.

 - Compliments all diamond shapes and cuts.